ywnch/PUI2017_ywc249/HW8_ywc249/README.md

 - The percentages are to be adjusted, as many people do not exit the station through turnstiles.

 ### Visualization
+- Plot in black theme.
-- Plot the same data on a map, with circle size and color indicating the net flow percentage
+- Plot the same data on a map, with circle size and color indicating the net flow percentage.
 - Pros: Allows geographically contextualized understanding of entry/exit flows.
 - Cons: Not suitable for making comparisons.